Houdanait/Houdanait.github.io/_pages/about.md

 Hello!
 I am an Economics PhD student at Stanford with a minor in Computer Science.
 Prior to that, I was a research analyst at the Stanford Institute of Economic Policy Research, under the supervision of Matthew Gentzkow.
 I hold a BSc in Economics from University College London.<br />

 I deeply believe that we can create a better world through guided technological progress and informed mechanism design.
+I am passionate about econometrics and bayesian statistics.

-My research interests are economic growth, labour economics, behavioural economics, economic inequality, and child cognitive development.
+My research interests are labour economics, causal inference, experimental design, economic inequality, behavioural economics  and economic inequality.
 I am also interested in AI alignment and how the deployment of AI technologies will affect our economies. <br />

 You can contact me at hnait at stanford dot edu.